-"Budget" shall mean a resource, expressed in financial terms, and proposed by the Board for the purpose of carrying out, for a specific period, any or all of the functions of the Trust;
+"BUDGET" shall mean a resource, expressed in financial terms, proposed by the Board for the purpose of carrying out, for a specific period, any or all of the functions of the Trust;

-"Chairman" is the person appointed by the Council of Governors to lead the Board and to ensure that it successfully discharges its overall responsibility for the Trust as a whole.
-The expression "the chair of the Trust" shall be deemed to include the deputy chair of the Trust if the chair is absent from the meeting or is otherwise unavailable.
+"CHAIRMAN" is the person appointed by the Council of Governors to lead the Board and to ensure that it successfully discharges its overall responsibility for the Trust as a whole.
+The expression "the Chairman of the Trust" shall be deemed to include the Deputy Chairman of the Trust if the Chairman is absent from the meeting or is otherwise unavailable.

-"Chief Executive" shall mean the chief executive officer of the Trust.
+"CHIEF EXECUTIVE" shall mean the Chief Executive Officer of the Trust.

-"Committee" shall mean a committee of the Board of Directors.
+"COMMITTEE" shall mean a committee of the Board of Directors.

-"Committee members" shall be the directors formally appointed by the Trust to sit on or to chair specific committees.
+"COMMITTEE MEMBERS" shall be the directors formally appointed by the Trust to sit on or to chair specific committees.

-"CONSTITUTION" means this Constitution of the Trust and its annexes.
+"CONSTITUTION" means the constitution of the Trust.

-"Deputy chairman" means the non-executive director appointed by the Council of Governors to take on the chair's duties if the chair is absent for any reason.
+"DEPUTY CHAIRMAN" means the non-executive director appointed by the Council of Governors to take on the Chairman's duties if the Chairman is absent for any reason.

-"Director" shall mean a person appointed as a director in accordance with the Constitution and includes the chair.
+"DIRECTOR" shall mean a person appointed as a director in accordance with the Constitution and includes the Chairman.

-"Finance Director" shall mean the chief finance officer of the Trust.
+"FINANCE DIRECTOR" shall mean the chief finance officer of the Trust.

-"Funds held on Trust" shall mean those funds which the Trust holds on trust at its date of authorisation as an NHS Foundation Trust or chooses subsequently to accept.
+"FUNDS HELD ON TRUST" shall mean those funds which the Trust holds on trust at its date of authorisation as an NHS Foundation Trust or chooses subsequently to accept.
 Such funds may or may not be charitable.

-"Motion" means a formal proposition to be discussed and voted on during the course of a meeting.
+"MOTION" means a formal proposition to be discussed and voted on during the course of a meeting.

-"Nominated officer" means an officer charged with the responsibility for discharging specific tasks within SOs and SFIs.
+"NOMINATED OFFICER" means an officer charged with the responsibility for discharging specific tasks within SOs and SFIs.

-"Officer" means an employee of the Trust.
+"OFFICER" means an employee of the Trust.